Sleep Apnea

 TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they certainly do not prevent soft palate elevation or tongue holding.

-BITE CHANGES - are frequent consequences of nightly mandibular advancement due to a combination of tooth movement and jawbone growth.
-Patients usually find that their back teeth no longer fit well together in the morning and then throughout the day, because the upper front teeth have shifted slightly backward, the lower front teeth have shifted slightly forward, and the mandible has elongated.
-The resulting "posterior openbite" can make chewing less effective, but it is easy to treat in a manner that also facilitates long-term treatment success.
-Many dentists have their mandibular advancement patients chew on hard gum or little wedges called morning occlusal guides (MOGs) in order to force the mandible backward into the old bite every morning.
-However, these "bite return" exercises are unnecessary and counter-productive, because adjusting the bite forward is much easier and better for long term health than trying to reverse the growth that has already occurred or prevent further growth in a functional environment that stimulates it.
-In fact, an important advantage of using oral appliances for treatment of apnea is that they can reduce dependence on treatment by advancing the resting posture of the mandible and tongue, which get used to being in a forward position.
+BITE CHANGES - are frequent consequences of mandibular advancement due to a combination of tooth movement and jawbone growth.
+Patients usually find that their back teeth no longer fit well together in the morning and then throughout the day, because the upper front teeth have shifted backward, the lower front teeth have shifted forward, and the mandible has elongated.
+The resulting "posterior openbite" can make chewing less effective, but chewing capacity can be easily restored by having your dentist adjust your bite forward.
+Dentists are trained to adjust bites backward rather than forward, so it is often difficult for them to understand why they need to do it and how, but adjusting the bite forward in treatment of sleep apnea can provide important benefits.
+The resting posture of the mandible is controlled by its central bite position.
+Advancing the central bite position thus advances the resting posture of the mandible and tongue, which facilitates daytime airway flow and reduces dependence on the mandibular advancement appliance, because the mandible that gets used to being in a forward position can stay there for short periods of time like taking a nap.

 COSTS - Many different types of mandibular advancement appliances are available from many dentists.
 We employ a fully adjustable (titratable) high push Herbst appliance.
-The fee for that appliance along with a soft palate elevator for stage one treatment is $3500.
+The fee for that appliance for stage one treatment is $2600.
 Stages two and three costs depend on circumstances, and they can be waived if you are participating in one of the two ongoing clinical studies to evaluate the effectiveness of the treatment using after before and after home sleep testing.

 Comprehensive Oral Appliance Treatment For Sleep Apnea